0xZxh/TurnBasedGame/README.md

 ### Overview

 **TurnBasedGame** is a sample repository for experimenting with a turn-based battle system.
 This document summarizes the current design, covering the battle flow, skills, buffs and configuration formats.

+### Project Setup

+- Install Node.js (version 16 or above recommended).
+- Clone or download this repository.
+- Create a `src/` folder for your core logic if implementing the framework.
+- The configuration JSON files reside in `excel/`.
+Load them as needed.
+- If you use build tools, create a `package.json` and run `npm install` to install dependencies.
+- Write an entry script that initializes modules like `BattleManager` for testing.

 ### Battle Flow